-What Chile's Premier Fair Has in Store for its 2019 Edition
+What Chile's Premier Fair Has in Store for its Next Edition

 An international contemporary art fair based in Chile, Ch.ACO is an important event in the panorama of Latin American art fairs.
 Taking place every fall in the capital of Santiago, it has established itself as a driving force in the country’s art market and industry, contributing greatly to the professionalization of the art system and the internalization of Chilean art.

-After a decade as the most important contemporary art fair in the country, Ch.ACO will once again be present on the cultural scene for the eleventh consecutive year, at Parque Bicentenario in Vitacura, Santiago, Chile from November 21st until November 24th, 2019.
-Ch.ACO 2019 will continue promoting the spread of Chilean art and contributing to the growth of cultural heritage through the promotion of art collecting.
+After a decade as the most important contemporary art fair in the country, Ch.ACO will once again be present on the cultural scene for the eleventh consecutive year, at Parque Bicentenario in Vitacura, Santiago, Chile.
+Ch.ACO 2020 will continue promoting the spread of Chilean art and contributing to the growth of cultural heritage through the promotion of art collecting.
 Under the art direction of the renowned architect Felipe Assadi, the fair will provide a sensory experience of what Chile is like, through the incorporation of the country’s own geography and thematic space.

-To learn more about this year’s edition, we had a chat with the Fair’s Executive Director, Elodie Fulton.
+To learn more about the 2020 edition, we had a chat with the Fair’s Executive Director, Elodie Fulton.
 In an exclusive Widewalls interview, Fulton talks about the longevity of the art fair, the novelties, the selection criteria, the art scene in Chile and much more.

 Elodie Fulton: This project began 10 years ago with the intention of promoting visual arts in Chile.
 We wanted the Chilean artists to have an international showcase so that our art became known in the world.
 Along with this, we also wanted to begin to democratize contemporary art in the country.